simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-secure-coding-practices-for-web-development/index.en.md

 ## Understanding the Basics

-Before delving into secure coding practices, it's important to have a basic understanding of the **cybersecurity landscape**. **Cyber attacks** are a constant threat, and as a web developer, you must take the necessary measures to protect your website and user data.
+Before digging into secure coding practices, it's important to have a basic understanding of the **cybersecurity landscape**. **Cyber attacks** are a constant threat, and as a web developer, you must take the necessary measures to protect your website and user data.

 ### Common Cyber Attacks